dpinela/colophon/README.md

     $ hkmod yeet levers
     Yeeted Randomizable Levers

-*Unlike* the install command, there is no special treatment for Custom Knight;
-uninstalling that mod will also uninstall all of your skins.
-Also, this command can target any mod you have installed, regardless of source, including mods that do not exist on modlinks or were installed by a different tool.
+This command can target any mod you have installed, regardless of source, including mods that do not exist on modlinks or were installed by a different tool.

 ### publish